-Multiple Projects – You can easily work on many short story projects simultaneously, just because they are smaller, and that allows you to move your focus from one to the other without damage to either story.
+Multiple Projects – You can quickly work on many short story projects simultaneously, just because they are smaller, and that allows you to move your focus from one to the other without damage to either story.
 With novels, you might work on more than one, but each requires a lot of concentration, so switching gears, whereas possible, will not be that easy.

-Create a Name – This is one of the most important ones, especially for the beginning writers.
+Create a Name – This is one of the most important ones, especially for beginning writers.
 I’m not talking about creating a name for your characters, but yourself.
 As a beginner, you have no name.
 Nobody heard of you, so what they have to do is take your word for it and a few pages of your work and decide if they want to publish you.
 That’s why publishing your first novel is a hard, hard job.
 So, look at short stories as little stepping stones toward your novel publishing.

 Cons of Writing Short Stories

 Competitive Market – As in any industry, when things are easy to do, many people will do them.
 Short stories are easier to write; therefore, many more people will be writing them.
 Some of them will be great.
 So, you will compete with many others trying to publish stories in limited spaces such as magazines or anthologies.
 One piece of advice I can give you is to look for niche genres, not as popular, places where the competition is less fierce.
 That may give you the advantage you need to break out of the pack.